Minding the gaps

 And should you want to get all systematically consistent with naming things, I suggest this:

 For one-handed axes, picks, and maces, rename the hatchet so that 2-lb versions of the weapons become Light Axe, Light Pick, and Light Mace, respectively.
 Name 3-lb versions Small Axe, Small Pick, and Small Mace.
 Name 4- or 5-lb versions Axe, Pick, and Mace.
-That still leaves “Heavy….” as a naming scheme available for even heavier versions of the weapons.
+That still leaves “Heavy….” as a label available for even heavier versions of the weapons.

 (Needless to say, even if your reworked and fussy weapon table now uses “Light Axe” for a 2-lb chopper, you can still use “hatchet” in play as the name for the weapon, or use “hatchet” for the tool version and “tomahawk” for the fighting version, or whatever you like.
 Utilitarian table names and game world names do not have to be the same!)